Ruebennase/Recause/README.md

 ### Example Flows

-If only one, the use and inspect RecauseChatWizard3 - it is the most current one.
+If only one, then use and inspect RecauseChatWizard3 - it is the most current one.

 A “vacation planner” example (**RecauseChatWizard**):
 - Asks about travel plans and collects certain data